-If a student is believed to have committed an expellable offense, the campus behavior coordinator or other appropriate administrator shall schedule a hearing within a reasonable time.
+If a student is believed to have committed an expellable offense, the CBC or other appropriate administrator shall schedule a hearing within a reasonable time.
 The student's parent shall be invited in writing to attend the hearing.

-Until a hearing can be held, the campus behavior coordinator or other administrator may place the student in:
+Until a hearing can be held, the CBC or other administrator may place the student in:

-• Another appropriate classroom.
+- Another appropriate classroom

-- In-school suspension.
+- ISS

-- Out-of-school suspension.
+- Out-of-school suspension

-- DAEP.
+- DAEP